siddharthbhargava/datasciencecoursera/README.md

 # datasciencecoursera
-Repository for the Jhon Hopkins course on Data Science
+Repository for the Johns Hopkins course on Data Science